Updated: Feb 13

 “Lion King, Kids!”

-While there were monthly showcases in place, I challenged our arts team to put on a musical, but to do it in a way that included all of our 5th grade students and to allow them to participate in the role they chose, regardless of experience, talent or skill.
-This was a little hard for them to wrap their heads around at first, but they quickly took on the challenge and settled on Lion King, Kids!
-Its large cast, varied arts opportunities and familiarity for the students made it ideal for a first run of this endeavor.
+While there were monthly showcases in place, I challenged our arts team to put on a musical, but to do it in a way that included all of our 5th grade students, that allowed them to participate in the role they chose, regardless of experience, talent or skill.
+They quickly took on the challenge and settled on Lion King, Kids!
+Its large cast, varied visual and performance arts opportunities and familiarity for the students made it ideal for a first run of this endeavor.
 We decided to include all 4th grade students in addition to the 5th grade, so everyone could get their choice, while ensuring there were enough students to fill the crucial acting and singing roles.
-We had no idea what to expect when we surveyed the students.
-They could choose an On-Stage Role (acting, singing, main or minor character, dancing) or an Off-Stage Role (scenery, props, costumes, makeup, stage technicians, advertising, assistant directors).
-It was a relief to find that the selections were rather evenly distributed.
+Students selected from an On-Stage Role (acting, singing, main or minor character, dancing) or an Off-Stage Role (scenery, props, costumes, makeup, stage technicians, advertising, assistant directors).
+Surprisingly, or not so, the selections were rather evenly distributed.

 A Role for Everyone

 Students auditioned for all on-stage roles because we believe this is an important part of the learning process and overall experience.
 Students were given parts to rehearse prior to their audition, which was held during school hours.
 The arts team then went to work, seeking ways to fit all students into their preferred roles.
 They decided to get creative, assigning multiple students to same character, and designing costumes that could easily be switched out off-stage.
 They re-imagined Rafiki as a team of narrators instead of one character, and we planned to have two performances.
 Within a very short period, the pressure was on!
 We had students who needed reading or language support to learn their lines or song lyrics; students who got frustrated and shut down or acted out; students with attendance issues and students in conflict with others.
 And they were all included.
 Dropping out wasn't an option.